Importance of delaying the introduction of solids:

-With my background in Holistic Nutrition, I understood the importance of delaying the introduction of solids with my son.
+Introducing Solids to Baby: With my background in Holistic Nutrition, I understood the importance of delaying the introduction solids to baby.
 Elliot was 10 lbs at birth, and had breastfed to 14.7 lbs by 7 weeks – he’s a solid little boy!

 From a very early age, Elliot was joining us, in arms, at the table for our meals, in an effort to create a positive family atmosphere surrounding meal time.
 Before long, he was sitting with us at the table in his Bumbo playing with toys, and shortly thereafter, in his high chair.
 It didn’t take long for Elliot to realize what was going on – delicious aromas would waft from the kitchen, and our family with sit down and eat whatever I had crafted for our dinner.
 Elliot was sitting up in his chair, intently watching food move from our plates to our mouths, salivating, reaching for whatever dish may be nearby, and growing angry that we weren’t sharing!

 He exhibited all the signs of a child ready to start solids, holding his head up, sitting up, showing interest in foods, reaching for them, salivating, and being more than double his birth weight….It was time and I was nervous.
 I had a fear of exposing Elliot to something that would cause him digestive distress, have him choke, or worse – have a life long allergy.
 It felt like a lot of pressure.

 I called in reinforcements, my good friend Meghan Ford, who shared an abundance of knowledge and personal experience and reminded me, above all, to have FUN with it!

 Such a simple, refreshing piece of advice.
 Have fun!
 And I must say, I did just that.